Urs4M4j0r/Twitter-Sentiment-Analyzer/README.md

 # How can I use it?
 To use this project download/clone the repository and install the needed dependencies.
 Then execute the `Gui.pyw` file.
 (Note: if you are unaware .pyw simply means that the python console windows is not launched when the application is executed, unlike the standard .py extension.)

 Upon executing `Gui.pyw` you will be met with the main window.
 The first thing you must do in order to use the application is to add you Twitter API keys using the 'Edit API Keys' button in the top left of the window.
+See 'How can I get Twitter API keys?' for instructions.
+Oce you have your API keys entered, save them to `config.ini` by clicking the 'Set keys' button.
+You should then recieve a pop-up stating 'API keys set in config.ini', not simply click the 'Quit' button and restart the program.
+Great!
+Now your ready to use it!
+Enter a search term you would like to analyze along with a date in format YYYY-MM-DD and finally choose what result type you would like to pull.
+See Result Types for more info on this.
+Then click 'Execute'.
+After a few seconds the text box on the right will populate with the ouput data.
+If you wish to see a breakdown of the data pulled click 'Create Graph'.

 ### Main window
 ![Main View](https://github.com/ehoop10/Twitter-Sentiment-Analyzer/blob/main/Twitter%20Analyzer/readmeImages/main.JPG)